Last month, Knox College Choir had their first full concert with the new choir director, Dr. Bram Wayman! Wel...

-This is also the case during the annual campus Move Out.
-The "There is no Away" camaign sets out collection bins in communal areas of all residential spaces for clothes, household goods, food, and more to be donated to the Knox College Share Shop or other local organizations.
+Knox also strives to reduce landfill-bound waste during the annual campus Move Out.
+The "There is no Away" campaign sets out collection bins in communal areas of all residential spaces for clothes, household goods, food, and more to be donated to the Knox College Share Shop and other local organizations.

 The Knox College Share Shop is an on-campus resource for reusing materials and fostering a sharing economy.
 This student-run "store" includes clothing, home goods, electronics, books, shoes, kitchen supplies, and more that are in good condition for the Knox community to take for free.

 The majority of items are collected during the annual Move Out, but items can be donated throughout the year by dropping them off during open hours (Thursday - Saturday, 4-6:30 pm) or by contacting the Office of Sustainability.
 Check out the Share Shop on Facebook for hours, promotions, and events.

 Similar to the Share Shop, the Office Supply Share focuses primarily on school and office supplies.
-Located in the Office of Sustainability (in Seymour Union, down the stairs from the Gizmo) and open when the building is open.
-Students, faculty, and staff are encouraged to shop here before purchasing new and everyone is encouraged to donate gently used items back to the Office Supply Share for others to enjoy.
+Located in Seymour Union, down the stairs from the Hard Knox Cafe, and open when the building is open.
+Students, faculty, and staff are encouraged to check here before purchasing new and everyone is encouraged to donate gently used items back to the Office Supply Share for others to enjoy.

 Knox College Building & Facilities Services operates the campus Warehouse that houses excess furniture and chairs.
 Looking for a few additional items for your office or communal space?
 Check with the warehouse first, they may have just what you are looking for!